thibaudbrault/PokeRef/README.md

 <h2 id="acknowledgements">Acknowledgements</h2>

 A huge thanks to everyone that helped me by answering to my questions on Stack Overflow and Reddit.
-A big thanks also to the PokeAPI team for creating such a huge, detailed and very well organized api.
+A big thanks also to the PokeAPI team for creating such a huge, detailed and very well organized API.

 <h4>Data</h4>